rustyyyyy/DjangoRest/README.md

-# Rest Api implementation in django
+# Rest Api in django